Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications

 \section{Conclusion}

-In this paper, we have focused on modeling and analysis of the narrowband DPA-MIMO based transceiver system, and designed efficient mmWave channel estimation and hybrid precoding schemes for such distributed array-of-subarrays architecture.
-Based on the reasonable analysis in Section II, the DPA-MIMO channel has high probability to manifest a hidden structured sparsity in the beam-domain channel vector due to the partially shared scatterers among the distributed subarrays at mmWave frequencies at the TX (RX).
-In light of this characteristic, we formulate a structured SMV problem that estimates the AoDs, AoAs and the corresponding gain of significant paths.
-In order to guarantee the good recovery performance and decrease the training feedback overhead, the open-loop training beam patterns are designed through minimizing the total coherence of the equivalent measurement matrix.
-The simulation and comparison results demonstrate that the proposed channel estimators can better exploit the structured channel properties defined in Definition {\ref{def_dpa_mimo_chl}} than the existing CS-based estimators such as the OMP and SBL estimators, and the proposed hybrid precoding method enjoys the low-complexity while achieving the nearly same performance as the well-known alternating optimization based method termed as SDR-AltMin.
-Interesting topics for future research in DPA-MIMO systems include many diversified situations, such as broadband channel modeling, multi-user channel acquisition and hybrid precoding schemes, and two-dimensional (2D) antenna subarray deployments.
+In this paper, we have focused on modeling and analysis of the narrowband DPA-MIMO based transceiver system, and designed efficient channel estimation and hybrid precoding schemes for such distributed array-of-sub-arrays architecture working on mmWave bands.
+Based on the reasonable analysis in Section II, the DPA-MIMO channel has high probability to manifest a hidden structured sparsity in the beam-domain channel vector due to the partially shared scatterers among the distributed sub-arrays at mmWave frequencies at the TX/RX.
+In light of this characteristic, we have formulated a structured SMV problem that estimates the AoDs, AoAs and the corresponding gain of significant paths.
+In order to guarantee the good recovery performance and decrease the training feedback overhead, the open-loop training beam patterns were designed through minimizing the total coherence of the equivalent measurement matrix.
+The simulation and comparison results have demonstrated that the proposed channel estimators can better exploit the structured channel properties defined in Definition~{\ref{def_dpa_mimo_chl}} than the existing CS-based estimators such as the OMP and SBL estimators, and the proposed hybrid precoding method enjoys the low-complexity while achieving good performance.